 If a nodule is found, your future scans will also be covered by your health insurance.
 The office visits should be covered by your insurance.
 At this office visit you will also be provided with resources for smoking cessation if you have not already stopped.

 Your doctor may refer you for screening, or you may refer yourself.
-Not everyone who meets the initial criteria will be eligible for the clinic.
 Our team will help guide you as to whether screening can benefit you or not.
 We may also be able to direct you to clinical trials that are appropriate for your concerns or your condition.
-Please fill out the Lung Cancer Screening Questionnaire form, save it using the "Save As" command and then email it to the coordinator as an attachment, or call us at (800) 865-1125.
+Please fill out the Lung Cancer Screening Questionnaire form, save it using the "Save As" command and then email it to the coordinator as an attachment, or call us at 888-287-1084.

 Our Location and Phone